About The University of Illinois at Chicago

 The Department of Psychiatry presently employs over 400 faculty and staff members.
 Faculty members contribute to the mission of the Department in the areas of research, education and training, and clinical service.

 The Department of Psychiatry has successfully competed for major externally funded research grants and consistently receives either the highest or second highest level of externally funded research on the UIC campus.
-The faculty's research is nationally recognized and includes interest areas such as the longitudinal course and outcome of patients with schizophrenia, affective disorders, and other major mental illnesses, research on women and gender, research on the assessment and training of parenting skills in mentally ill parents facing child custody disputes, research on workplace harassment, and research on patterns of psychiatric service utilization and outcome.
-Recently, several major research groups have been recruited to the UIC Department of Psychiatry, including a world-renowned science research group headed by Dr. Erminio Costa and an equally distinguished mental health services research group headed by Dr. Judith Cook.
+The faculty's research is nationally recognized and includes interest areas such as the longitudinal course and outcome of patients with schizophrenia, affective disorders, and other major mental illnesses, research on women and gender, mental health services research, and research on patterns of psychiatric service utilization and outcome.
 Furthermore, faculty working at the department's Institute for Juvenile Research (IJR), the site of the Division of Child and Adolescent Psychiatry,

 have developed pioneering approaches to dealing with major social and